TheGarmr/MonobankExporter/README.md

 Compose up!<br/>
 `docker-compose up -d`<br/>

-## Docker-compose with image from sources
+## Docker-compose with images from sources
-Clone repository to your local folder<br/>
+Clone the repository to your local folder<br/>
 `git clone https://github.com/TheGarmr/monobank-exporter.git`<br/>

 Go to folder with sources<br/>